OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 Simple Cloud Provisioning Model
 -----------------------------------------------------------------------------

 In the simple infrastructure provisioning model, the Cloud is offering infrastructure as a service to individual Users.
-Users are considered as "Cloud Users" or "Cloud Consumers", being much more limited in their operations.These Users access a very simple and simplified web interface that allows them to launch Virtual Machines from pre-defined Templates and Images.
+Users are considered as "Cloud Users" or "Cloud Consumers", being much more limited in their operations.These Users access a very simple and simplified web interface that allows them to launch Virtual Machines from pre-defined Templates.
 They can access their VMs, and perform basic operations like shutdown.
 The changes made to a VM disk can be saved back, but new Images cannot be created from scratch.

 VDCs are used by the Cloud Administrator to isolate users and allocate resources but are not offered on-demand.

 These "Cloud Users" typically access to the cloud by using the Cloud View of Sunstone.
 This is the default model configured for the group Users.

 +----------------+------------------------------------------------------------------------------------------------------------------------------+
 |      Role      |                                                         Capabilities                                                         |